Slavery in India: Indian indenture system

-After the British government passed legislation which abolished slavery in 1833, the Indian indenture system arose in response to labor demands in regions which had abolished slavery.
+After the British government passed legislation which abolished slavery across most of its worldwide empire in 1833, the Indian indenture system arose in response to labor demands in regions which had abolished slavery.
 The indenture system has been compared to slavery by some historians.
 According to Richard Sheridan, quoting Dookhan, "[the planters] continued to apply or sanction the means of coercion common to slavery, and in this regard the Indians fared no better than the ex-slaves".

 In the Indian indenture system, indentured Indian laborers were brought to regions in which slavery had been abolished to replace Africans as laborers on plantations and mines.
 The first ships carrying indentured labourers left India in 1836.
 Once they arrived at their destination, they would then be sent to work under various planters or mine owners.
 Their work and living conditions were frequently just as poor as the slaves they replaced, being frequently confined to their estates and being paid low salaries.
 Any breach of contract by them brought automatic criminal penalties and imprisonment.
 Many of the indentured laborers became indentured through fraudulent means, with Indians from inland regions over a thousand kilometers from seaports being promised jobs, were not told the work they were being hired for, or that they would leave their homeland and communities.
 They were hustled aboard the waiting ships, unprepared for the long and arduous four-month sea journey.
 Charles Anderson, a special magistrate investigating these sugarcane plantations, wrote to the Colonial Secretary declaring that with few exceptions, the indentured labourers were treated with "great and unjust severity"; planters enforced their Indian laborers in plantations, mining and domestic work harshly, to the extent that decaying remains of deceased laborers were frequently discovered in fields.
 If labourers protested and refused to work, the planters would refuse to pay and feed them.

 Contemporary slavery

 According to the 2018 Global Slavery Index, 40.3 million people were enslaved worldwide in 2016.
-India accounts for almost 8 million or 20%, making it the largest absolute contributor to modern slavery.
+India accounts for almost 8 million or 20%, making it the largest contributor to modern slavery.
 This typically involves types of forced labor such as bonded labour, child labour, forced marriage, human trafficking, forced begging, and sexual slavery.

+According to the 2023 Global Slavery Index, India topped the list with 11 million people living in conditions of modern slavery.

 The existence of slavery, especially child slavery, in South Asia and the world has been alleged by various non-governmental organizations (NGO) and media outlets.
 With the Bonded Labour (Prohibition) Act 1976 and the International Covenant on Civil and Political Rights (concerning slavery and servitude), a spotlight has been placed on these problems in the country.
 One of the areas identified as problematic is granite quarries.